 Bariatric surgery is an increasingly popular option for those who are overweight.
-As waist lines are increasing across the globe more people are turning to weight loss surgery to help them shift the pounds and get their lives back on track.
+As waistlines increase around the globe, more people are turning to weight loss surgery to help them shift the pounds and get their lives back on track.

 There are some caveats, however.
-You must be in generally good health to undergo the surgery and you will also need to adjust your lifestyle significantly afterwards.
+You must be in generally good health to undergo the surgery and you will also need to adjust your lifestyle significantly afterward.

 The sleeve gastrectomy also restricts calorie intake, but around 80% of the stomach is removed, leaving a small tubular pouch.

 This is the only reversible bariatric procedure.
-An adjustable band is inflated to section of part of the stomach to create a smaller opening, which means less food can be eaten, and less calories consumed.
+An adjustable band is inflated to section off part of the stomach to create a smaller opening, which means less food can be eaten, and fewer calories consumed.
 The band can be adjusted to make the opening smaller.

 As obesity rises, so too does the need for bariatric surgery procedures.
 Unfortunately, for many North Americans, their insurance either does not fully cover this procedure, or requirements prohibit many patients from participating.
 In any case, weight loss procedures in North America and other countries is too expensive for too many.
-Cancun offers a lifeline for these people and Cancun at least, is only a few hours flight away.
+Mexico offers a lifeline for these people and Cancun is only a few hours' flight away.

-Already a popular holiday destination, the location has all the amenities and services visitors need, and its medical tourist facilities are among the best anywhere.
-Contemporary, modern hospitals and clinics offer excellent services, while surgeons and doctors are well-trained, many having done at least part of their training in the US, are US board members and also have verifiable international professional memberships with, for example, organizations like IFSO.
+Already a popular holiday destination, this destination has all the amenities and services visitors need, and its medical tourist facilities are among the best anywhere.
+Contemporary, modern hospitals and clinics offer excellent services, while surgeons and doctors are well-trained, many having done at least part of their training in the US, are US board members and also have verifiable international professional memberships with, for example, organizations like the IFSO.

-Booking with Medical Departures gives you an additional layer of protection.
-We have already performed our own background checks on doctor qualifications, visited clinics and got hold of former patient reviews.
-Alongside price information, maps and color photos which you can find under each clinic listing on our website you get a reasonably accurate overall picture of the credentials of each clinic - enabling you to make an informed choice.
+Booking with Medical Departures can provide you an additional layer of protection.
+We have performed our own background checks on doctor qualifications, visited clinics and we publish verified former patient reviews.
+Alongside price information, maps and color photos which you can find under each clinic listing on our website, you can achieve an accurate assessment of the credentials of each clinic, enabling you to make an informed choice.

-After surgery your digestive system will be given time to settle down and so you will not be able to eat anything for a day or two.
-Food will be reintroduced slowly, starting with liquids, then pureed and soft food before you can resume normal foods.
+After surgery, your digestive system will be given time to settle down and so you will not be able to eat anything for a day or two.
+Food will be reintroduced slowly, starting with liquids, then pureed and soft food before you can resume normal intake.

 However, as you begin to feel healthier and the weight starts to drop off you will join others like you who have changed their lives with weight loss interventions.

-If you’re ready to book see below for ways to arrange an appointment or to get in touch with our Customer Care Team if you’ve any questions about bariatric surgery in Cancun.
+See below for ways to arrange an appointment or get in touch with our Customer Care Team for more information about undergoing bariatric surgery in Cancun.